brentgroves/repsys/a_status/meetings/jira_star_review.md

 Hi Team,

+As you know every 3 months we are to update our star review.
+This is a way to add your star review goals to your daily workflow.

 I wanted to give a quick demo of how we can use Jira to help us manage our star review goals.
 If you are interested please attend.

 Thanks